sdbx/Utils/hd/SPECIFICATION.md

 The purpose of this specification is to describe overall components which a conforming `hd` implementation is expected to have.

 ### Change Log

-24.06.11 :: Initial writing.
+- 24.06.11 :: Initial writing.
+- 24.06.13 :: Minor fix.

 ## Use Case

 This program, `hd`, puts a string "# ", which signifies a \<h1\> heading, at the beginning of a line if the line does not start with that string.
-Thus one may find this program useful to draw attention to a high extent.
+Thus, one may find this program useful to draw attention to a high extent.

 ## Behavior